Chester: Culture

-The major museum in Chester is the Grosvenor Museum which includes a collection of Roman tombstones and an art gallery.
-Associated with the museum is 20 Castle Street in which rooms are furnished in different historical styles.
+The major museum in Chester is the Grosvenor Museum, which includes a collection of Roman tombstones and an art gallery.
+Associated with the museum is a building on 20 Castle Street that has rooms furnished in different historical styles.
 The Dewa Roman Experience has hands-on exhibits and a reconstructed Roman street.
 One of the blocks in the forecourt of Chester Castle houses the Cheshire Military Museum.

-The £37m Storyhouse arts centre opened in the city centre in 2017, and includes a theatre, cinema, restaurant and the city's main library.
-It is housed in the city's remodelled 1936 Odeon Cinema, and replaces the Gateway Theatre and the former library on Northgate Street.
+The £37m Storyhouse arts centre opened in the city centre in 2017.
+It includes a theatre, cinema, restaurant and the city's main library.
+It is housed in the city's remodelled 1936 Odeon Cinema and replaces the Gateway Theatre and the former library on Northgate Street.

 Chester Little Theatre is based in Newtown and run by Chester Theatre Club.
 It generally stages 5 or 6 plays each year.
 Chester Music Theatre is based in a converted church in Boughton.
-There was a multiplex cinema and a ten pin bowling alley at Greyhound Retail Park on the edge of the city but these have closed and the cinema has moved to Broughton, just over the border in North Wales.
-A new Picturehouse multi-screen cinema is being built in the city centre as part of the Northgate Project, due for completion in 2022.
-Chester has its own film society, a number of amateur dramatic societies and theatre schools.
+There was a multiplex cinema and a ten-pin bowling alley at Greyhound Retail Park on the city's edge, but these have closed.
+The cinema has moved to Broughton, just over the border in North Wales.
+A Picturehouse multi-screen cinema was built in the city centre as part of the Northgate Project.
+Chester has its own film society, several amateur dramatic societies and theatre schools.

-The Groves area of Chester is the location of a Grade II listed bandstand, built in 1913.
-A programme of afternoon performances runs every weekend and Bank Holiday from May to August each year, which usually includes brass bands, choirs, jazz, blues and acoustic performers.
-The current Bandstand Coordinator is Luke Moore, who was appointed in 2018 and has expanded the programme to include a mixture of visual art, theatre, poetry and community events, alongside a variety of musical performances.
+The Grove area of Chester is home to a Grade II-listed bandstand built in 1913.
+A programme of afternoon performances runs every weekend and Bank Holiday from May to August each year, usually including brass bands, choirs, jazz, blues, and acoustic performers.
+The current Bandstand Coordinator is Luke Moore, who was appointed in 2018 and has expanded the programme to include a mixture of visual art, theatre, poetry, and community events alongside a variety of musical performances.

 Grosvenor Park Open Air Theatre, founded in 2010, is the only site-specific professional open-air theatre company outside London.
 It has an eight-week annual summer repertory season.

 To the east side of the city is Chester Zoo, the UK's largest zoo with over 11,000 animals in 110 acres of award-winning gardens.

-Numerous pubs, nightclubs and bars, some of which are based in medieval buildings, populate the city.
+Numerous pubs, nightclubs, and bars, some of which are located in medieval buildings, populate the city.
+One such example is Quaintways.